PreritKhandelwal98/weather-monitoring-system/README.md

 3. **Persistent Storage:**

-   - Mongo is used for storing daily summaries and for tracking weather trends over time.
+   - MongoDB is used for storing daily summaries and for tracking weather trends over time.

 4. **Alerting:**
    - Configurable thresholds for alerts (e.g., temperatures exceeding 35°C for two consecutive intervals).
 Alerts can be sent via email or displayed in the server console.